usnistgov/SDNist/README.md

 % python -m sdnist your_synthetic_ga_nc_sc.csv --test-dataset GA_NC_SC_10Y_PUMS
 ```

+### Computing aggregate score for all synthetic files generated using different epsilon values
 To generate final aggregate score over all epsilon values for census challenge.

 ```
 % python -m sdnist.challenge.submission
 ```
-Above command assumes that synthetic files are at path, results/census, where results directory
+The above commands assume that the synthetic data is located in the directory:
+`[current-working-directory]/results/census/`.
-should be in the current working directory.
-And, each file should be named with respect to the epsilon value
-used for its synthesis.
-For example, census challenge scoring is performed
+Each synthetic output file should be named with respect to the epsilon value used for its synthesis.
-for epsilons: 0.1, 1 and 10, so synthetic files should be named: eps=0.1.csv, eps=1.csv and eps=10.csv,
+In its default settings, SDNist performs scoring for epsilons: 0.1, 1.0 and 10.0, so synthetic files would be named:
+eps=0.1.csv, eps=1.0.csv and eps=10.0.csv
-where eps=0.1.csv is synthesized using epsilon value 0.1 and so on.
+Where eps=0.1.csv is synthesized using epsilon value 0.1 and so on.

 To generate final aggregate score over all epsilon values for taxi challenge with private dataset other
 than default.